 Most patients require full ventilatory support for 24 to 48 h before spontaneous breathing trials are considered.
 It has not been determined whether this duration of treatment is needed to rest the respiratory muscles or to allow hyperinflation to diminish, thereby increasing respiratory muscle strength.
 The patient often sleeps heavily during this time and, in contrast to patients with asthma, typically requires little sedation.
 Adequate rest is often not achieved unless sufficient attention is paid to ongoing patient effort.
 This effort may manifest as accessory muscle use, inappropriately low airway pressures at the onset or throughout inspiration, or frequent failures to trigger the ventilator, indicating high intrinsic PEEP, weakness, or both.

-Last full review/revision August 2007 by Brian K. Gehlbach, MD; Jesse B. Hall, MD
+Last full review/revision November 2013 by Jesse B. Hall, MD; Pamela J. McShane, MD